conda/conda/docs/source/glossary.rst

 packages they depend on and a small number of other useful packages, including pip, zlib and a few others.
-Use the ``conda install`` command to install 720+ additional conda packages from the Continuum repository.
+Use the ``conda install`` command to install 720+ additional conda packages from the Anaconda repository.

 Because Miniconda is a Python distribution, and it can make installing Python quick and easy even for new users.